-

 Distance from Kochi: 262 Kms

-Dedicated to Lord Shiva, Rameshwaram Temple is one of the Jyotirlinga temples in India, and is one of the top attractions you must visit as part of Rameshwaram tour packages.
+Dedicated to Lord Shiva, Rameshwaram Temple is one of the top attractions you must visit as part of Rameshwaram tour.
 It is significant for Hindus as a pilgrimage to Banaras is incomplete without a Pilgrimage to Rameswaram.
 This is also the place where Rama worshipped Lord Shiva to cleanse away the sin of killing Ravana.
 Rameswaram along with Dwarka, Puri and Badrinath form the four Char Dhams.
 Sri Ramanathaswamy Temple, Agnitheertham, Gandamadana Parvatham, Dhanushkodi, Kothandaraswamy Temple and Erwadi are some of the most visited attractions of Rameshwaram.

 Sri Ramanatha Swamy Temple is renowned for its magnificent corridors and massive sculptured pillars.
 The third corridor of Ramanathaswamy temple is the longest one in the world.
+It takes one full day to visit the main attractions in Rameshwaram.
+Additional 1-2 days can cover near by sites like Kanyakumari.

 Distance from Kochi: 442 Kms

 Udupi is famous for Sri Krishna Temple which attracts pilgrims from all over India.
 This temple has a fascinating idol of Lord Krishna that is richly adorned with jewels.
-Apart from the temple, Malpe Beach, Kaup Beach & St Mary's Island are the top places to visit as part of Udupi holiday packages.
+Apart from the temple, Malpe Beach, Kaup Beach & St Mary's Island are the top places to visit as part of Udupi tour.

 Udupi can also be visited along with Murudeshwar packages.
 It is also the source of renowned Udupi cuisine, which is served all over India in the efficiently-run Udupi restaurants, famous for dosas, idlis and other snacks.
 The tradition of this cuisine started in the great kitchens of the Krishna Temple which serve meals in the form of prasad to the thousands of devotees who come to pray at the holy shrine.
+It takes full day to visit main attractions in Udupi town.
+Murudeshwar, Sringeri, Dharmasthala or Murudeshwar can also be visited with additional one day for each site.

 Distance from Kochi: 480 Kms